-Building Property Pre Purchase Reports Wellington
+Property Pre Purchase Reports Wellington

 Your Building Report

-Building reports are a handy document for you to evaluate your prospective properties before you finalize and buy one.
+Building reports are a handy document for you to evaluate your prospective properties before you finalise and buy one.
 Pre-purchase building reports help in understanding the in-depth health of the property.
 Most customers request a report in order to avoid expenses that can occur after you have purchased the property.
 It also gathers information about the previous work that has taken place on the house and estimates future work that may need to be carried out.

 Builders have been given license recently, prior to that anyone could build anything.
 Often people would carry out ‘home jobs’ and this resulted in building inspectors finding faults.
-New Zealand’s building industry is now standardized, which means that untrained repairs or work can be traced out in the building reports.
+New Zealand’s building industry is now standardised, which means that untrained repairs or work can be traced out in the building reports.

 Building reports are also helpful when you plan to resell your property later on.
 Getting a building report before purchasing a new property will give you a benefit in long run.
 You can safeguard yourself from bargains when you plan to sell the property.